Last updated: May 26, 2026

 Can Horses Eat Only Hay?

 Yes — many horses thrive on hay alone with no grain.
 A horse at maintenance or light work on quality hay is getting most of what it needs.
 The addition of a plain salt block and fresh water covers the essentials.
-What hay-only feeding doesn’t cover well: high-calorie demands (horses in heavy work need concentrated energy beyond what hay volume can realistically provide), specific mineral deficiencies in regional hay (a hay test reveals whether a ration balancer is needed), and horses that struggle to maintain weight on forage alone.
-For the majority of pleasure horses, however, good hay plus salt plus water is a complete program.
+What hay-only feeding does not cover well: high-calorie demands (horses in heavy work need concentrated energy beyond what hay volume can realistically provide), specific mineral deficiencies in regional hay (a hay test reveals whether a ration balancer is needed), and horses that struggle to maintain weight on forage alone.
+For the majority of pleasure horses, good hay plus salt plus water is a complete program.
+One exception: older horses with poor teeth may struggle with long-stem hay and require soaked hay pellets or complete feeds instead.

 Always check hay before buying and before feeding.
 Good hay is green-ish (some browning is normal), smells clean, and has no visible mold or dust.
 Musty smell, white or black spots, and excessive dust are all reasons to reject a bale.
 Dusty hay significantly increases respiratory disease risk, and moldy hay can cause colic or toxicosis.
 For a complete guide to selecting and storing hay, see our articles on how to choose hay for your horse and feeding horses hay.

 Fresh pasture is the most natural feed source for horses and, when managed well, one of the healthiest.
-The problem is that domestic pastures — especially in spring and after rain — don’t behave like the varied, sparse natural grazing that shaped equine digestion.
-Nutrient density and nonstructural carbohydrate content can spike dramatically, which is why pasture management matters as much as what’s in the feed bucket.
+Obesity is now one of the most common nutritional problems in modern horses — particularly easy keepers on unrestricted pasture — which is why pasture management matters as much as what is in the feed bucket.
+The problem is that domestic pastures — especially in spring and after rain — do not behave like the varied, sparse natural grazing that shaped equine digestion.
+Nutrient density and nonstructural carbohydrate content can spike dramatically, which is why pasture management matters as much as what is in the feed bucket.
 Aim for at least 2–3 acres of good pasture per horse.

 Grain is an energy supplement for horses whose caloric needs exceed what forage can provide — horses in hard work, young growing horses, mares in late pregnancy or lactation, and horses that struggle to hold weight.
 Many pleasure horses, easy keepers, and horses on good pasture need none at all.
-Horses with insulin resistance or equine metabolic syndrome require particularly careful grain management — see our guide to managing equine metabolic syndrome for specifics.
+Horses with insulin resistance or equine metabolic syndrome require particularly careful grain management — see your vet for guidance on managing equine metabolic syndrome.

 | Grain / Concentrate Type | Energy Density | Best Use | Cautions |